Sampling-based vs. Design-based Uncertainty in Regression Analysis: The General Case

 \subsection{The Asymptotic Distribution of The Least Squares Estimator}

-In this section we present one of the main results of the article, describing the properties of the least squares estimator viewed as an estimator of the causal estimands and, separately, viewed as an estimator of the descriptive estimand.
+In this section we present the main result of the article, describing the properties of the least squares estimator viewed as an estimator of the causal estimands and, separately, viewed as an estimator of the descriptive estimand.
 In contrast to Section \ref{section:cases}, we do not have exact results, relying instead on asymptotic results based on sequences of populations.

 First, we define the population residuals, denoted by $\varepsilon _{n,i}$, relative to the population causal estimands,